JuthyNadi-a/Redux_Countries/README.md

 ### Features

+- Registration and log in to the app
 - Browse all countries in the app with detalis
 - Add countries to favourite list, remove favourites and clear stored countries
 - Search any country by name